 Trevor Gorman enters his third season as head men's soccer coach for the University at Albany Great Danes.
-Through his first two seasons, Gorman has seen a steady improvement since taking over as head coach.
-In two seasons, the Great Dane head coach is 12-21-4 overall and 4-7-3 in conference play.
+Through his first three seasons, Gorman has seen a steady improvement since taking over as head coach.
+The Great Dane head coach is 18-32-8 overall and 7-10-2 in conference play.

 In 2012, the Great Danes appeared in the America East Conference Tournament for consecutive seasons since 2005-2006.
 UAlbany held a home postseason conference game for the first time since 2008.
 Gorman's squad saw an improvement in conference play, going 3-4-0 and finishing fifth (finished 6th and tallied a 1-3-3 record in 2011).
 Freshmen Anthony Rozzano, Philip Persson and Tim Allen were named to the America East All-Rookie Team.

 In his first season at the helm in 2011, Gorman brought the Great Danes to the postseason for the first time since 2008.
 UAlbany went into the America East Conference postseason as the six seed.
 The Great Danes saw their goal production almost double in 2011, scoring 22 goals (13 in 2010).
 UAlbany finished the season 6-10-3 and 1-3-3 in league play.